Secure Sandbox

 enforceRedirectsbooleanfalseMake redirects enforced instead of shadowed

-serverConfigServerConfigAdvanced server options: gRPC settings, logging, session limits, audit config, and sandbox resource limits
+serverConfigServerConfigAdvanced server options: gRPC settings, logging, session limits, audit config, sandbox resource limits, and ptrace configuration

 watchtowerstringEvent sink URL for audit events